Contract Fraud: Is Your Organisation at Risk

 - The establishment of direct internal corporate reporting systems and the personnel to effectively oversee and administer them;

 - Ongoing and regular checks and audits of the company-wide system;

 - Evaluating and modifying the compliance plan and internal controls to make sure they are defendable on both a global and local level;

 - Appropriate and consistent disciplinary processes to deter irregularities;

 - Voluntary self-referral and whistleblower reporting systems; and

 - Remedial actions to address past cases of corruption.

-Here are suggested initiatives which are designed to strengthen the company’s key internal and external control mechanisms, procurement and financial management practices, while increasing the transparency and effectiveness of the organisation’s operations.
+Here are suggested initiatives designed to strengthen the company’s key internal and external control mechanisms, procurement and financial management practices while increasing the transparency and effectiveness of the organisation’s operations.

 Reporting, bookkeeping and contracting

-Proper accounting and reporting provisions, as dictated by the FCPA, require corporations covered by the provisions to make and keep books and records that accurately and fairly reflect the transactions of the corporation and to devise and maintain an adequate system of internal accounting controls.
+As dictated by the FCPA, proper accounting and reporting provisions require corporations covered by the provisions to make and keep books and records that accurately and fairly reflect the corporation’s transactions and to devise and maintain an adequate system of internal accounting controls.
 Key measures here include: